loganmarchione/loganmarchione.com/content/posts/2022/03p1/index.md

 ## Lightweight k8s

 Production k8s installations can vary in size and complexity, but upstream k8s has a ton of components and moving pieces (etcd, kube-apiserver, kube-scheduler, kubelet, DNS, etc...).
 As you can imagine, it's complicated to setup correctly, especially on resource-limited or single-node clusters.
 Out of necessity, there are now quite a few lightweight k8s distributions that not only strip out the features most people won't use, but also simplify installation and setup.
+There is a pretty good comparison of some lightweight k8s distributions [here](https://hangarau.space/small-kubernetes-distributions/).

 - [k0s](https://k0sproject.io/) (made by Mirantis, who owns Docker, Inc.)
 - [MicroK8s](https://microk8s.io/) (made by Canonical, who also makes Ubuntu)